djipco/OctoWS2811Controller/README.md

 makes it easy to control WS2811 LED arrays or strips.

 The control syntax is very simple and is explained below.
 However, you can also use a pre-made implementation and not worry about the syntax at all.
-One such implementaton is available in the form of a TouchDesigner component which can be found in the `OctoWS2811Controller.tox` file.
+Current implementations:

+  * TouchDesigner component: `OctoWS2811Controller.tox`

 ## Serial Commands